 “Technology can never be an end in itself.
 It’s only useful if it helps teachers deliver content,” she said.
 “We have to know when to use it and when not to.”

 Margil said that the laptops have already proven to be helpful to students and teachers, allowing the classroom and the help that the teacher can offer, extend to the home.

 “[It allows] the teachers to be more available to the students than they ever were before,” he said.
 “I think it makes teachers even more valuable to the district—especially technologically savvy teachers.”

 Both candidates also praised the town’s recent amped up efforts to stop and prevent bullying in the schools.
 Reed praised the town-wide efforts and the peer leadership programs in the seventh and eighth grades.
-Margil said that although he believes the district went above what was required by the state’s 2010 requirement for bullying prevention plans for all schools, there is still is a long way to go.
+Margil said that although he believes the district went above what was required by the state’s for all schools, there is still is a long way to go.

 “We need to be there to prop it up to give it the right level of importance in our annual goals and make sure we stick with it,” he said.